-"Grandmother's ancestors were among the first settlers in America, and at the opening of the war, her father and brothers took sides with the revolutionists, or rebels, while her husband remained a firm royalist.
+"Grandmother's ancestors were among the first settlers in America, and, at the opening of the war, her father and brothers took sides with the revolutionists, while her husband remained a royalist.

 "They were living upon a well-cultivated farm in Massachusetts, and were surrounded by all the comforts and luxuries of an old-settled country.
 But when the strife became one between principle and self-interest, my grandfather did not hesitate to sacrifice the latter.
-Loyalty to king and government had been too great a part of his education to be easily forgotten, and his true British heart could not turn traitor to his British sires!
+He had been educated so thoroughly into a love of monarchical institutions, that no inducements could prevail with him to surrender them.
 All through the six years of the war, those who had been his warmest friends were at enmity with him; and when it was closed, by Great Britain recognising the independence of the States, he was forced to leave his beautiful home and begin life again in a new country.